 If you can’t be totally honest about what’s happening with your body and your feelings about it, you won’t be able to get accurate treatment.
 Your healthcare provider should be able to give you straightforward, nonjudgmental feedback and advice about your body and sexual life, but he or she has to start with the whole picture!

 The first step is to choose a healthcare provider that you trust.
-He or she should be someone who is open-minded, honest, and very good at listening.
-Be sure to talk to your healthcare provider about your own boundaries in terms of what is okay in terms of how he or she deals with your body and health concerns.
+They should be someone who is open-minded, honest, and very good at listening.
+Be sure to talk to your healthcare provider about your own boundaries in terms of what is okay in terms of how they deal with your body and health concerns.

 When thinking about how to discuss your concerns or sexual problems with your healthcare provider, remember that: